Cube-OS/cubeOS/docs/mission-dev/index.rst

 5. Update and Recovery
 ----------------------

-KubOS uses similar procedures for both updating and recovering the operating system.
+CubeOS uses similar procedures for both updating and recovering the operating system.
 We *highly* recommend familiarizing yourself with both procedures during development, well before launch.

-Updating KubOS
+Updating CubeOS
 ______________

-The process for updating the operating system can be reviewed here: :doc:`KubOS update process. <../ecosystem/linux-docs/kubos-linux-upgrade>`
+The process for updating the operating system can be reviewed here: :doc:`CubeOS update process. <../ecosystem/linux-docs/cubeos-linux-upgrade>`
 The process for updating mission applications can be reviewed here: :doc:`application service guide. <../ecosystem/services/app-service>`
 Both should be reviewed and tested on your hardware prior to launch.

-Kubos offers `SLAs <https://www.kubos.com/kubos/>`__ to aid in this process.
+CubeOS offers `SLAs <https://www.cubeos-doc-websitem/cubeos/>`__ to aid in this process.

-Recovery in KubOS
+Recovery in CubeOS
 _________________

-The :doc:`KubOS recovery process <../ecosystem/linux-docs/kubos-linux-recovery>` is defaulted to be configured for a development environment, where you have access to the hardware and are actively developing on it.
+The :doc:`CubeOS recovery process <../ecosystem/linux-docs/cubeos-linux-recovery>` is defaulted to be configured for a development environment, where you have access to the hardware and are actively developing on it.
 As a result, it **requires** augmentation before being flight ready, as it is not initially configured for desired on-orbit behavior.
 The augmentation will likely be limited to changing the alternate boot behavior in the event of multiple failed boots.

 Before you finish development, we recommend studying the recovery process and augmenting it as necessary to cover any possible edge cases that your hardware or software might encounter.
 In addition, we also recommend doing several test cycles forcing the recovery to take place under various conditions, verifying that your mission specific code is effectively integrated into the recovery process.

-Kubos offers `SLAs <https://www.kubos.com/kubos/>`__ to aid in the augmentation of the process and/or auditing your mission's recovery process.
+CubeOS offers `SLAs <https://www.cubeos-doc-websitem/cubeos/>`__ to aid in the augmentation of the process and/or auditing your mission's recovery process.

 6. Flight Readiness
 -------------------